 My nutritional goals

 If you are thinking of making healthy changes to your nutritional plan, consider the information above and decide what you would like to commit to changing.
-Use the checklist below to decide what you’d like to do, and check off your successes each time you make a change.
+Use the checklist below (and see printable format at the end of this article) to decide what you’d like to do, and check off your successes each time you make a change.
 By recording your successes, you’re more likely to stick to it over the long term!